1qh/sad/en/en.md

 Knowledge of business domain
-Interviews with users & business experts
-The document that describes an overview of sys and needs
-The documents that describe use cases (created in the previous step of SDP)
+Interviews with users & business experts document that describes an overview of sys and needs documents that describe use cases (created in the previous step of SDP)

 SAD